 - Wrongful Death – One of the most devastating things that can happen is losing a loved one in an accident that could have been prevented.
 Our heart goes out to you if you lost a loved one due to someone else’s negligence.
 Although nothing can take away your pain, a wrongful death claim for damages can help ease your financial burden.

 There are two main types of damages for which you could receive compensation in a personal injury case:

-- Economic damages are those that can be calculated, such as medical expenses, lost wages, and diminished earning capacity.
+- Economic damages such as medical expenses, lost wages, and diminished earning capacity can be calculated.

 - Non-economic damages, on the other hand, compensate victims for losses that are harder to quantify.
-Common types of non-economic damages include pain and suffering, loss of enjoyment of life, and loss of companionship.
+Common non-economic injuries include pain and suffering, loss of enjoyment of life, and loss of companionship.

 Here’s a breakdown of the common types of damages you can seek to recover in a personal injury lawsuit:

 - Medical bills.
-Personal injury victims can seek compensation for medical expenses, both past and future.
+Personal injury victims can seek compensation for past and future medical expenses.
 Examples of medical bills you could recover compensation for include: